Stronghold Center: The castle

 The castle was built by Walter Strong as a summer home for his wife, Josephine, and their five children.
 In 1928, Strong bought 360 acres of wooded property north of Oregon, Illinois which included a limestone bluff overlooking the Rock River.
 He was familiar with the area because he and Josephine often stayed at nearby Bee Tree Farm, the summer home of his father-in-law, Towner K. Webster.
 Strong hired Josephine’s brother, architect Maurice Webster, to design a house on the bluff.
 The original concept was to build a simple barn and silo structure, but it quickly grew into something resembling a castle, with 16 bedrooms, 9 baths, 8 fireplaces, gargoyles and secret passageways.
 The original driveway was cut through the bluff which served as a stone quarry for the walls and fireplaces.
 The castle’s exterior took about nine months to build, the interior another year.
 In total, the project, which continued into the Great Depression, cost $85,000.

 The final Tudor style architecture was influenced by Strong’s travels to Europe, his English ancestry, and the historical novels of Sir Walter Scott.
 Some think the castle was also a retort to fellow newspaper publisher and competitor, William Randolph Hearst.
 In 1919, after inheriting a fortune, Hearst began construction of the opulent Spanish Renaissance style Hearst Castle at San Simeon.
 The rustic Strong family retreat, which they called Stronghold, was in many ways the antithesis of San Simeon.
 Stronghold encouraged informal living and had many features intended to delight visitors, especially children.

 At the center of the house was the Great Hall, modeled after a medieval banqueting room.
 It was 55 feet long, 34 feet wide and had a vaulted ceiling 34 feet high at its peak.
-At one end was a massive stone fireplace with a metal hood.
-Josephine thought the hood was too shiny and had it distressed by beating it with rusty chains, a treatment used on fireplaces throughout the house.
+At one end was a massive stone fireplace.